THURSDAY, March 25, 2021 AT 7 PM – 8:30 PM

 This FREE event will be hosted on Zoom.
 Register Here

-Elizabeth Outka is the author of Viral Modernism, a work about literary and artistic responses to the Spanish Flu Pandemic and the ways in which it shaped modern culture.
-She’ll discuss pandemics featured in art and literature, connecting 1916 to 2020 and beyond.
+Elizabeth Outka is the author of Viral Modernism: The Influenza Pandemic and Interwar Literature, a work about literary and artistic responses to the early 20th century Flu Pandemic and the ways in which it shaped modern culture.

 About Elizabeth Outka: